milton843bo/tes/docs/source/creating.rst

 Importin Subtitle from a External File
 --------------------------------------
-If you already have your subtitles typed out in a text file, you can import the file into Jubler.
+If you already have your subtitles typed out in a text file, you can import the file into JUBLER.